SusieCodes/lifehacker/README.md

 # Life Hacker
 I build my Life Hacker app from scratch for my 3 month capstone at Nashville Software School.
+It is intended for desktop only at this time.

 ![Project Image](https://github.com/SusieCodes/lifehacker/blob/main/src/images/lifehackerdashboard.png)